Mojo UT300 changes span across to its engine and other mechanical bits…

 - MRF Tyres – In place of the premium Pirelli Diablo Rosso II tyres, Mojo UT300 is now shod with a set of MRF Nylogrip Zappers which are much cheaper.

-- LED Pilot Lamp: The LED pilot lamp over the headlamps has also been taken away.
+- LED Pilot Lamp: The LED pilot lamps over the headlamps have also been taken away.

 Mojo UT300 Price

-This is a meaningful Rs 25,000 less than Mojo XT300 but with so many downgrades we had expected a more significant price reduction.
+Mahindra has increased the price of the XT300 by about Rs 5000 which means there is a meaningful difference of Rs 30,000 between both the variants.
+But with so many downgrades we had expected a more significant price reduction.